-I do not recommend the beaded novelty balls for younger children or for children who have difficulty understanding how much is “too much” pressure when playing with them.
+I do not recommend the beaded novelty balls for younger children or for children who have difficulty understanding “too much” pressure when playing with them.

 Although not pictured here, I also found a variety of squeezable novelty animals.
-These squeezes are great for both sensory play and also for strengthening a weak hand grip.
+These squeezes are great for sensory play and strengthening a weak hand grip.

 Speed / Puzzle Cube

-My son often likes to just sit and fidget with puzzle cubes and Rubix cube type toys.
+My son often likes to sit and fidget with puzzle cubes and Rubix cube-type toys.
 However, I didn't want to buy him a brand name Rubix cube or other more expensive cubes.
-I fear he might lose them, and I just don't have the money to replace them every time.
+I fear he might lose them, and I don't have the money to replace them every time.

 I found this cheap version at the dollar store.
 It's obviously of lower quality.
-My son doesn't mind because he doesn't use them as a “challenge”.
+My son doesn't mind because he doesn't use them as a “challenge.”
 He's not into figuring out puzzles, per se.
-He simply likes to move the side and see what kind of color combinations he can make.
+He likes to move the side and see what color combinations he can make.

 However, play silks can also be incredibly pricey.
-Seems a tad silly to me, given the fact that you can buy lightweight scarves for a fraction of the price in a variety of places.
+It seems a tad silly to me, given the fact that you can buy lightweight scarves for a fraction of the price in a variety of places.

 Dollar Tree is a great example.
 I found a variety of lightweight scarves scattered throughout my local store, including the seasonal (St. Patty's Day and Valentine's Day) section and the clothing section.

-For just a dollar, you can afford to buy a fun scarf for every season!
+You can afford to buy a fun scarf for every season for just a dollar!

 Colorful Hair Elastics

 These colorful hair elastics were only $1 per pack.
-Your child can wear them at a wristband.
-Snap them or roll them up and down the arm in order to receive sensory input.
+Your child can wear them with a wristband.
+Snap them or roll them up and down the arm to receive sensory input.